Does Kratom Interact With Promethazine?

 Kratom produces both stimulating and sedating effects based on the dose — larger amounts cause sedation .
 Consuming kratom with promethazine increases the sleep-inducing effect of promethazine, leading to prolonged sedation.
 There may be disorientation and confusion.

-Promethazine is available in tablets, syrups, injections, and suppositories and is widely used for motion sickness, allergic conditions, and sedation.
+Promethazine is available in tablets, syrups, injections, and suppositories and is widely used for motion sickness and allergic conditions.
 The drug can cause severe sedation and paradoxical restlessness in some people.

 |Trade name||Phenergan, Phenadoz, Promacot, Promethagen|